azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 If you want to run commands with Org-neutral policy only, you can delete tag(AzSKOrgName_{OrgName}) present on AzSKRG and run the commands.

 If you are maintaining multiple Org policies and you want to switch scan from one policy to other, you can run  Set/Update commands with '-Force' flag using policy you wanted to switch.

+#### We have configured baseline controls using ControlSettings.json on Policy Store, But Contineous Assurance(CA) is scanning all SVT controls on subscription

+Continuous Assurance(CA) is configured to scan all the controls.
+We have kept this as a default behavior since Org users often tend to miss out on configuring baseline controls.
+This behavior is controlled from Org policy.
+If you observed, there are two files present in policy store, RunbookCoreSetup.ps1 (Responsible to install AzSK) and RunbookScanAgent.ps1 (Performs CA scans and export results to storage account).
+You can update RunbookScanAgent to make only baseline scan.
+(By passing -UseBaselineControls parameter to Get-AzSKAzureServicesSecurityStatus and Get-AzSKSubscriptionSecurityStatus commands present in RunbookScanAgent.ps1 file).

+#### Contineous Assurance(CA) is scanning less number of controls as compared with manual scan
+ CA automation account runs with minimum privileges i.e. 'Reader' RBAC permission and cannot scan some controls that require more access.
+ Here are a few examples of controls that CA cannot fully scan or can only 'partially' infer compliance for:

+Azure_Subscription_AuthZ_Dont_Use_NonAD_Identities - requires Graph API access to determine if an AAD object is an 'external' identity

+Azure_Subscription_AuthZ_Remove_Management_Certs - querying for management certs requires Co-Admin permission

+Azure_AppService_AuthN_Use_AAD_for_Client_AuthN - often this is implemented in code so an app owner has to attest this control.
+Also, any 'security-related' config info is not accessible to the 'Reader' RBAC role.

+Azure_CloudService_SI_Enable_AntiMalware - needs co-admin access

+Azure_CloudService_AuthN_Use_AAD_for_Client_AuthN - no API available to check this (has to be manually attested)

+Azure_Storage_AuthN_Dont_Allow_Anonymous - needs 'data plane' access to storage account (CA SPN being a 'Reader' cannot do 'ListKeys' to access actual data).

+In general, we make practice to individual teams to perform scan with high privileged role on regular basis to validate Owner access controls results.
+If you wanted to scan all controls using continueous assurance, you have to provide SPN as [Owner RBAC role](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal#grant-access) at subscription scope and [graph API read permissions](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications#updating-an-application).